 A couple of the major notable differences are:

 NRHA Rule Book states Section 3.
 Abuse.
 (1) No one shall abuse or mistreat any horse in any manner whatsoever on the show grounds.
 Abuse is defined as an action, or failure to act, which a reasonably prudent person, informed and experienced in the customs, accepted training techniques, and exhibition procedures, would determine to be cruel, abusive, inhumane, or detrimental to the horse’s health.
-(2) Individuals will be subject to the disciplinary procedures if it is determined that there was a willful abuse of the horse.
+(2) Individuals will be subject to disciplinary procedures if it is determined that there was a willful abuse of the horse.

 There is a reporting process with a $250.00 fee attached and the said complaint, with all required evidence, is heard by the NRHA in their hearing process.
-That process to be reviewed at another time.
+That process is to be reviewed at another time.

 The NRHA is using vague statements and has many loopholes that can be taken advantage of.
 What is a reasonably prudent person, informed and experienced in the customs, accepted training techniques?
 Based on personal observation and what is seen on video in warm-up pens posted on our website.
 The excessive spurring, jerking reins with the full strength of the upper body of riders, continuous over bending, stopping and spinning starting or ending with the techniques above, then acceptable practices is an endless statement that embraces just about everything that otherwise is considered abuse outside of the reining culture.

-To the opposite, the NCHA Rule Book states:
+On the opposite, the NCHA Rule Book states:

-Any act which the general public would perceive to be a violation of 35b.
+Any act that the general public would perceive to be a violation of 35b.
 This includes such acts occurring not only in the show arena but also those occurring anywhere on the show grounds–the warm-up area, practice pen or any other location.
 A. If show management or judge at any NCHA approved or sponsored event discovers inhumane treatment or abuse of a horse, they should immediately bar the responsible party and horse from further competition in the event and the judge will give a score of zero.

 They have a $50.00 fee for filing complaints post events.